 First thing is first: What the hell were you thinking when you decided that you need 50 teams for your product?!
 I hope you had a really good reason for it.
 9 out of 10 times you have made a bad decision…

-But here we are, having a product that has 50 teams, which means dealing with ~600 fine grained Product Backlog items at any given moment, i think we can all agree that this is definitely too much for one person to deal with (Disagree with that?
+But here we are, having a product that has 50 teams, which means dealing with ~600 fine grained Product Backlog items at any given moment, I think we can all agree that this is definitely too much for one person to handle (Disagree with that?
 Please do not stay silent and comment).
-So how would we go about and deal with such a big PBL?
+So how would we go about and deal with such a big Product Backlog?

-Before splitting and clarifying the big PBIs, categorize the PBIs in a customer centric manner, for example: administration, reporting, user management, billing et
+- Before splitting and clarifying the big PBIs, categorize the PBIs in a customer centric manner, for example: administration, reporting, user management, billing etc.

 What is the most important thing about prioritization of a backlog?

-That’s right kids, It should be very much aligned with business value and ROI.
+That’s right folks, It should be very much aligned with business value and ROI.

 I am not going to explore this further on this post (hopefully in a future post if you ask nicely) but you should be very much aware that when working in a big group, you are most likely, to some extent, not working according to priority, and i recommend that you try and minimize this as much as possible.